-- Obligation related to your professional activity (regular travel, office accommodation, ...)
+- Obligation related to your professional activity (regular trips, official accommodation, ...)

-- Lease in compliance with the conditions laid down
+- Leasing in accordance with the conditions laid down

-Your resources must not exceed a maximum amount, which depends on the location of your dwelling (zone A, B1, B2 or C) and the number of people living in the dwelling.
+Your resources must not exceed a maximum amount, which depends on the location of your dwelling (zone A, A bis, B1, B2 or C) and the number of people living in the dwelling.

-The amount of income to be taken into account shall be total of the reference tax revenues of the borrower and of the other persons who will inhabit the dwelling (when they are not connected with the borrower through taxation).
+The amount of income to be taken into account corresponds to the total of the reference tax income of the borrower and other persons who will live in the dwelling (where not related to the borrower for tax purposes).

-The tax revenues to be considered are those of year N-2 (for a loan application in 2020, this is the 2018 benchmark tax revenues listed on the 2019 tax notice).
+The tax revenues to be taken into account are those of year N-2 (for a loan application in 2020, these are the 2018 reference tax revenues, recorded on the 2019 tax notice).

 Where to ask for the PAS?

-You can obtain a SIP from a credit institution (example: bank) having entered into an agreement with the State.
+You can obtain a SIP from a credit institution (e.g. a bank) that has an agreement with the government.

 It may be useful to compare the offer of PAS offered by different banks, as the proposed interest rate may vary within the limit of the authorized ceiling.
-This comparison is done using the RATE ..
+This comparison is performed using the APRC.

 - to fixed interest rate

-- or with a flexible interest rate (fixed and variable).
+- or with adjustable interest rates (fixed rate and floating rate).

-The interest rate may not exceed maximum rate (ceiling) ..
-Within this limit, the interest rate offered to you depends in particular on the duration of the loan and the organization that offers the loan.
-Therefore, it is useful to compare offers from several organizations, using the RATE ..
+The interest rate may not exceed one maximum rate (ceiling rate).
+Within this limit, the interest rate you are offered depends in particular on the duration of the loan and the organization offering you the loan.
+Therefore, it is useful to compare offers from several organizations, using the APRC.

-The SIP can be reimbursed over a period of 5 to 30 years.
+The SAP can be refunded over a period of 5 to 30 years.

-The loan agreement may provide for the possibility of modifying this term for
+The loan agreement may provide for the possibility of changing that period for

 - or reduce it.

-The PAS must be secured by a security right (mortgage or equivalent), but this guarantee is exempt from property advertising taxes.
+The PAS must be secured by a security right (mortgage or equivalent), but this guarantee shall be exempt from property advertising charges.

-There is a cap on the processing fee.
+There is a ceiling on the costs of investigating the case.

-The SIP may finance the entire real estate transaction.
+The PAS can finance the entire real estate transaction.

 However, it may not finance the following costs: